Kayli/logspub/logic.md

 - inferences: are steps in reasoning, moving from premises to logical consequences

-- conjunction: logical 'and' notated as '∧'
+- and (conjunction)
-  - mnemonic: 'cap', same number of letters as word 'and'
+  - notated as '∧', mnemonic: 'cap', same number of letters as word 'and'
+- or (disjunction)
-- disjunction: logical 'or' notated as 'v'
+  - notated as 'v', mnemonic 'versus'
+- exclusive or (xor, intensional disjunction)
-  - mnemonic 'versus'
+  - notated as '⊕', mnemonic 'cross' like x in 'exclusive'

 - hypothesis (antecedent, protasis)
   - first half of a hypothetical proposition, whenever the if-clause precedes the then-clause